polyaxon/polyaxon/site/docs/setup/cli.md

 ## Login

-If you are using Polyaxon Cloud or Polyaxon EE, you can authenticate your CLI by running run the following command
+If you are using **Polyaxon Cloud or Polyaxon EE**, you can authenticate your CLI by running run the following command

 ```bash
 $ polyaxon login --username=<USERNAME>